Methane Recovery from Small Dairy Operations

 • Sustainable Communities: new business opportunities, urban/rural integration, sustainability measures

-- Develop a waste management benchmark for the dairy industry to increase profitability, lessen reliance on non-renewable energy sources, and showcase the power of partnerships to maintain the economic strength of local agriculture.
+Develop a benchmark of sustainable agriculture for the dairy industry to increase profitability, lessen reliance on non-renewable energy sources, and showcase the power of partnerships to maintain the economic strength of local agriculture;

-- Demonstrate the environmental benefits of anaerobic digestion: nutrient conservation and utilization, odor and pathogen reduction, reduction in greenhouse gas emissions, renewable energy production and utilization, reduction in production costs, and protection of water quality.
+Demonstrate the environmental benefits of anaerobic digestion: greenhouse gas reduction, nutrient conservation and recycling, odor and pathogen reduction, renewable energy production and utilization, and water quality protection;

-- Showcase a sustainable agricultural practice that is designed with heavy producer involvement resulting in a reliable, easily maintained system.
+Showcase a sustainable agricultural practice that is designed with heavy producer involvement, which result in a reliable, easily maintained system; and

-- Widely promote the environmental and economical benefits of this project to increase public education of the use of this technology.
+Widely promote the project’s environmental and economical benefits to increase public education of the use of this technology.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.